 Tiburcio Vasquez Health Center (TVHC) is committed to upholding environmental stewardship and ensuring our patients and employees can thrive in a healthy environment.
-In our new Federally Qualified Health Center (FQHC) in Ashland/Cherryland, California, we’ve incorporated energy, waste and water efficiency strategies as well as indoor environmental quality tactics that will:
+In our Federally Qualified Health Center (FQHC) in Ashland/Cherryland, California, we’ve incorporated energy, waste and water efficiency strategies as well as indoor environmental quality tactics that will:

-In addition, TVHC has partnered with high performance building consultants, Environmental Building Strategies (EBS), to pursue LEED for New Construction Gold certification, an ambitious goal for a healthcare facility.
+In addition, TVHC has partnered with high-performance building consultants, Environmental Building Strategies (EBS), to pursue LEED for New Construction Gold certification, an ambitious goal for a healthcare facility.
 By undergoing the LEED process we’ve learned a lot about healthy buildings and sustainable design, much of which can be applied to every building.
-While some improvements require renovation, many only require simple behavioral changes that can be applied to make your workplace and your home higher performing buildings.
+While some improvements require renovation, many only require simple behavioral changes that can be applied to make your workplace and your home higher-performing buildings.

 People, Planet and Profit

-TVHC invested in a healthier environment by only using paints, sealants, finishes and furniture that emit low-to-no amounts of volatile organic compounds (VOCs).
-VOCs are known carcinogens and can cause building occupants to feel fatigued and call in sick.
+TVHC invested in a healthier environment by only using paints, sealants, finishes, and furniture that emit low-to-no amounts of volatile organic compounds (VOCs).
+VOCs have known carcinogens and can cause building occupants to feel fatigued and call in sick.
 Especially in a facility focused on improving community health, lowering the VOCs within our space was an imperative priority for us to keep our patients and employees healthy.

-Our new facility also incorporates technologies and business practices to save energy, waste and water.
+Our new facility also incorporates technologies and business practices to save energy, waste, and water.
 These tactics will lower our use of natural resources, as well as save money on our utility bills.
-Included below are specific achievements that make TVHC a healthier, higher performing building.
+Included below are specific achievements that make TVHC a healthier, higher-performing building.

 Please also visit our “DIY Green Buildings” page for simple strategies on green building practices to improve your triple bottom line.